Icofunding/Legal/Terms and Conditions (EN).md

 ### 2. <a name="definitions">**Definitions**</a>

 #### A. “Blockchain” means a distributed ledger, made of chains of data blocks designed to avoid the possibility of modification.
 Once a data item has been time-stamped by a participant that is trustworthy it is itself connected to a previous block.
-For this reason, it is specially suitable to store data organized in time eliminating the possibility of modification or revision.
+For this reason, it is especially suitable to store data organized in time eliminating the possibility of modification or revision.
 There are several aspects involved in the process:

 •	Data storage: It is achieved through the replication of the blockchain.

 •	Data transmission: It is achieved through peer-to-peer.